plomgrading/plom/doc/source/returning.rst

     so, that person will need:

       * A manager-level account on your Plom server, and the address of your Plom server.
       * Your Canvas API key from above.
       * The Canvas Course and Assignment numbers, 112233 and 1234123 above.
+      * Whether you are returning solutions (and/or reports) in addition to the papers and grades.

 Get the script called ``plom-push-to-canvas.py``.
 You might find it in a directory like ``/home/<user>/.local/share/plom/contrib``